-5.5 PARENT TEACHER COMMUNICATION
+5.5 Parent Teacher Communication

 Teachers at Montessori School of Maui look forward to building a rapport with each parent to benefit the child at home and at school.
-Teachers share information through classroom newsletters which are published throughout the school year.
+Teachers share information through Transparent Classroom on a regular basis throughout the school year.